 Welcome to the first week of the second trimester!
+The fetal age of your baby is now 12 weeks.

-14 weeks pregnant is the start of biggest growth time of your baby's time inside the womb.
+14 weeks pregnant is the start of biggest growth time of your baby’s time inside the womb.
 Fully developed, your little one will increase in size and weight dramatically over the next few months.
+Right now, your baby is about 3.5 inches in length (9 cm) and weighs only about 1.5 ounces (43 grams); as much as a small chocolate bar.

 Your baby’s heart beats at a rate that is twice as fast as your own as it pumps blood to the organs and tissues within.